 Life 3: In Which I Discover That Medicine Is Hard

 Healing in Deus isn't a case of glugging down some futureworld health potion or slapping on a bandage.
-You have antibiotics and aspirin, disinfectant and plasma, thread and more... and that's barely a sample of the full kit you have to assemble during the game.
+You have antibiotics and aspirin, thread, disinfectant and plasma, and that's barely a sample of the full kit you have to assemble during the game.
 The scanner to the left shows you what's broken, but only if you have power.
 On the right, Trepliev1@aol.com is shown in his full glory.
-Nowhere does the game simply tell you how to cure what ails you though, only which parts require treatment.
+Nowhere does the game simply tell you how to cure what ails you, only which parts require treatment.

 CAUSE OF DEATH: Hypotension (Low blood pressure)